ScrapGames/ScrapLang-Demo/README.md

 # Scraplang

+## :information_source: Warnings and Philosophy

+ScrapLang was originally born as a joke within a friend group, but for me, _Raxabi_, as the only active developer of the project at the moment, I saw this as a chance to learn something new and explore a programming area that had intrigued me for some time.

+With that in mind, although I decided to push the project beyond a joke, it may still be considered a joke in some aspects and might never be released.

+I’ve been a programmer since 2021 — quite a short time, really, but enough to know what types of programming (paradigms, styles, etc.) I consider better.
+I want to express those preferences in a new programming language that maybe doesn’t bring anything revolutionary to the industry, but gives the user a pleasant, familiar, and easy development experience, as well as document the creation process for other programmers interested in compiler and interpreter development.

-## :warning: Considerations :warning:
+## :warning: Considerations

+- As you readed above, this project is experimental and still in a inmmature stage for the commercial use
 - A more detailed README will be finished when somehow the source code can be runned
-- By the way, this README will only contain a proyect structure explanation and a basic CLI use guide (obviously, all is provisional)
+- At the moment, this README will only contain some warnings about the project and some experimental, provisional uses
 - At the moment, this project is obviously incompleted, and still is a experimental not responsible project

-## Language layers
+## :gear: Language layers

 The following image shows a provisional architecture of the project of how the source code is treated until it's executed

 ![Languages layers architecture](architecture.png)

-## Provisional CLI use
+## :computer: ScrapLang CLI

-### Running the program
+### :arrow_forward: Running the program

+#### Run the program from the source code

 ```bash
 scrap run main.scrap
 ```

-#### Run a portable bytecode file
+#### Run a portable from a bytecode file

 ```bash
 scrap run main.byte